pranigopu/appliedStatistics/expansion/README.md

 ## Understanding the essence of statistics
 **_Also understanding its application in artificial intelligence_**
 <br><br>
-If mathematics is the science of measurement, then statistics is the mathematics of data; it is te science of measuring, i.e. quantifying different aspects of data.
+If mathematics is the science of measurement, then statistics is the mathematics of data; it is the science of measuring, i.e. quantifying different aspects of data.
 Data is the main resource in understanding a random process or a seemingly random process, i.e. a process with one or more factors that - for practical or other reasons - cannot be accounted for.

 ---